 In summary, scanning your barcode does not expose ‘all your personal information’, usually just what is printed on your boarding pass already.
 Sometimes your booking reference is encoded and not on the boarding pass, and sometimes your frequent flier number is encoded and not on the boarding pass, But not always by far, often they are also printed on your boarding pass already.

 Booking references can potentially be used to change aspects of your flights, which is a risk if parts of your booking are still in the future (such as return flights).
 Frequent flier numbers can be used to attempt to login to your profile at the airline, which can be a risk if your account is only guarded with a PIN number or a weak password.
 The weakness there is in the airline’s website.
+[UPDATE Sept 2020: See Edward Hasbrouck’s post on the why/what of airline system’s vulnerabilities, and their lack of responsiveness in addressing it.

 So throwing away your boarding passes only after your entire trip is generally a good idea.
 But not because of the barcodes per se, because of the information that is usually already readable on it (reference codes and frequent flier numbers).